Karatay Medrese: Museum

-Since 1954, the place serves as a museum where Seljuk tiles are united, while artifacts in stone or in wood are on display in Ince Minaret Madrasa, also in Konya.
+Since 1954, the place serves as a museum where Seljuk tiles are united, while artifacts in stone or in wood are on display in İnce Minareli Medrese, also in Konya.
 The collection of Karatay Museum was particularly enriched by the finds collected from the Kubadabad Palace royal summer residence on Lake Beyşehir shore, at eighty miles from Konya to the west, which was excavated since the 1960s.

 A restoration of the building was carried out in 2006.
 Another restoration project was in progress as of 2019.